 In general, you become eligible for benefits when you:

 - Become totally disabled and submit a copy of your Social Security Disability Award;

 - Terminate employment in the Sheet Metal industry.
-Your employment is considered terminated if no contributions have been paid to the Annuity Fund on your behalf by a contributing employer for at least six consecutive months; or
+Your employment is considered terminated if no contributions have been paid to the Annuity Fund on your behalf by a Contributing Employer for at least six consecutive months;

 Choosing How Your Benefit is Paid

 The Annuity Plan offers the following forms of payment: